How to Keep Healthy With a Sedentary Lifestyle

 Now I'm not saying you have to make a move over to those healthy foods that taste like cardboard and craft glue.
 Frankly, just cutting fast food out of your diet and replacing it with a deli style turkey sandwich, something anyone can make, will probably have a massive impact by itself.
 If it's not enough you can always do a simple search for "Healthy Foods that Taste Good".
 You might be surprised at the number of ways you can cook and store sweet potatoes and even use them as a snack instead of that bag of high sodium chips.

-Avoid Foods With "No Artificial Preservatives"
+"No Artificial Preservatives" Huh?

 Have you heard that tagline?
 "No Artificial Preservatives".
 A lot of food items these days have that tagline plastered everywhere they think someone might check.
-Avoid any food items with this label if you can.

 Use Your Nervous Ticks